Sayyid Akbar

-Sayyid Akbar Babrak (Note: سید اکبر ببرک) (1921 or 1922 – 16 October 1951) was an Afghan national who was the assassin of Liaquat Ali Khan, the first prime minister of Pakistan.
-He shot Khan twice in the chest at point blank range at a political gathering of around 100,000 people in the Company Bagh, Rawalpindi, on 16 October 1951.
+Sayyid Akbar (Note: سید اکبر) (c.
+1921 or 1922 – 16 October 1951) was an Afghan national who was the assassin of Liaquat Ali Khan, the first prime minister of Pakistan.
+He shot the latter twice in the chest at point blank range at a political gathering of around 100,000 people in the Company Bagh, Rawalpindi, on 16 October 1951.

-Babrak was born in Khost, Afghanistan, to the Pashtun chieftain Babrak Khan.
-Akbar Babrak participated in the Afghan tribal revolts of 1944–1947 against the governments of both Afghanistan and British India, and around this time, sought refuge in the North-West Frontier Province (NWFP) of British India, which later became part of Pakistan in the wake of the partition of British India.
+Akbar was born in Khost, Afghanistan, to the Pashtun chieftain Babrak Khan.
+Akbar had participated in the Afghan tribal revolts of 1944–1947 against the governments of both Afghanistan and British India, and around this time, sought refuge in the North-West Frontier Province (NWFP) of British India, which later became part of Pakistan in the wake of the partition of British India.

-After Babrak assassinated Liaquat Ali Khan, a group of police officers instantly shot and killed him.
-As such, Babrak's motives for the assassinations remain unclear and various theories persist.
+After Akbar assassinated Liaquat Ali Khan, a group of police officers instantly shot and killed him.
+As such, Akbar's motives for the assassinations remain unclear and various theories persist.
 Most of the Pakistani public had speculated him to be an agent of the Soviet Union, as Khan's foreign policy sided with the United States-led Western Bloc against the Soviet-led Eastern Bloc.
 Others assert him to be a Pashtun nationalist who supported the cause of Pashtunistan.

 Early life and activities

-Sayyid Akbar Babrak was born in 1921 or 1922 in Khost, Afghanistan.
+Sayyid Akbar was born in 1921 or 1922 in Khost, Southern Province, Afghanistan.
 He was the son of Babrak Khan, a Zadran chieftain.
-When his father died, Said's brother, Mazrak became the new chief.
+When his father died, his elder brother, Mazrak became the new chief.
 Mazrak would fight against the Afghan government during the Afghan tribal revolts of 1944–1947 to support the restoration of King Amanullah Khan.
 Sayyid participated in these revolts, fighting for Mazrak.